-These pests prefer softwoods and create deep tunnels which result in significant structural weaknesses.
+These pests prefer softwoods and create deep tunnels, which result in significant structural weaknesses.
 As they’re so large, they commonly break through the surface of the wood when tunnelling and create 10mm wide exit holes.
 Thus leaving obvious damage to your timber and furniture.

 Woodworm Treatment Options – DIY or Hire a Pro?

 If your woodworm problem is confined to a table or an antique you’ve bought at a car boot sale, it’s possible that you could deal with this yourself.
-However, you must be sure you have correctly identified the type of species which you’re dealing with first.
+However, you must be sure you have correctly identified the type of species that you’re dealing with first.

-On the other hand, if you’re suffering from a woodworm infestation which has spread throughout large areas of your home and might be compromising structural timbers - professional help is the way to go.
+On the other hand, if you’re suffering from a woodworm infestation that has spread throughout large areas of your home and might be compromising structural timbers – professional help is the way to go.
 House Longhorn beetles, in particular, can cause serious damage to your property if they’re not treated correctly.

 DIY Woodworm Treatments